 The problem with chronic complainers, is that they are quick to point out what is wrong, but slow to be part of the solution.

-Most complainers, don't realize that their complaint really is a negative way, of requesting what it is they do want.
-A complaint like, 'We aren't appreciated around here', is really a cry for attention and, that they want to feel important enough to be noticed.
+Most complainers, don't realize that their complaint is a negative way, of requesting what they do want.
+A complaint like, 'We aren't appreciated around here', is really a cry for attention.
+A cry that they want to feel important enough to be noticed.

 If you have a lot of people in your team complaining, take that as a clue, that maybe there is a bigger problem.
-Maybe your People System and your Technical System needs reviewing.
-Maybe people are feeling dis-enfranchised, unheard, or the systems, policies and procedures, you have in place, are hindering them (or making it more difficult than it needs to be) from successfully completing their work.
+Maybe your People System and your Work Processes needs reviewing.
+Maybe people are feeling dis-enfranchised, unheard.
+Or maybe, the systems, policies and procedures, you have in place, are hindering them (or making it more difficult than it needs to be) from successfully completing their work.

-However, if it is only the odd one or two people who seem to be complaining a lot (and your fairly confident that mostly your People and Technical systems are in good shape) then these tips may well help you get them focused on being part of the solution, not part of the problem.
+However, if it is only the odd one or two people who seem to be complaining a lot (and your fairly confident that mostly your People and Work Processes are in good shape) then these tips may well help you get them focused on being part of the solution, not part of the problem.

 To successfully stop complainers, see yourself as a 'Discoverer of the Truth' and help those who are complaining to do the same.